dchest/pybayesantispam/README.markdown

 	$ echo "I don't use viagra (yet)" | ./bayes.py -c test.dat
 	0.16

-Since training data is loaded on every execution, it's currently inefficient to use PyBayesAntispam from shell with large training databases and a lot of messages.

 Implementation details
 ----------------------

 ### Storage

 Storage stores database of tokens using cPickle (since it seems like an efficient way to store binary data [ref.
 1]).
-The data values stored in file are *totals* and *tokens*.
+Data values stored in file are *totals* and *tokens*.

 Totals is a simple dictionary:

-	totals = {'spam':count, 'ham':count}
+	totals = {'spam':integer, 'ham':integer}

 Tokens is a dictionary of lists with the following schema: